 - Be co-operative with the person who is trying to control you.
-Show that person that you are a team player and that you’re both equal and should be treated as such;
+Show that person you’re are a team player and that you’re both equal and should be treated as such;

 - Try to stay level headed when you communicate so that you’re in control of how you handle yourself.
-Talk about how you feel, so that person is aware of how you feel about their controlling behaviour;
+Talk about how you feel to the person controlling you, so he is aware of how you feel about his or her behaviour;

-- Be strong and show no signs of weakness.
+- Be strong and try not to show any signs of weakness.
 People who control tend to control more when they know they are dealing with a weak person;

 - Try to re-assert your authority so that person knows you will not be controlled;

-- Positive affirmations help build confidence around people who are trying to control us.
+- If you use affirmations, positive affirmations help build confidence.
 Affirmations can be recited any time of day and don’t have to be written down.
-For example, I am strong; I can be myself; I don’t have to be controlled and neither will I be controlled.

-No one has a right to be controlled, in the same way we haven’t got a right to control.
-I believe the need for control comes from a life of dysfunctional behaviour.
-The perpetrator will have lived that life or been around others who were controlling to them.
-I believe control is part of the narcissist scenario.
+In the same way we haven’t got a right to control, no one has a right to be controlled.
+The need for control comes from a life of dysfunctional behaviour.
+Those who control will have lived that life or been around others who have perhaps controlled them.